 By Fr.
 Jeffrey Kirch, C.PP.S.

-The V. Rev. Jeffrey Kirch, C.PP.S., is the provincial director of the Cincinnati Province.
+V. Rev. Jeffrey Kirch, C.PP.S., is the provincial director of the United States Province.
 Previously, he served as the secretary general of the worldwide Congregation and was also in ministry at Saint Joseph’s College in Rensselaer, Ind., of which he is an alumnus.